GlusterFS/Notes/README.md

 and running in minutes, but it wouldn’t be our first choice for the type of simple file sharing that Samba or NFS are usually used for.

-You can check out [GlusterFS community Website here](http://www.gluster.org/).
+You can check out [GlusterFS's community Website here](http://www.gluster.org/).

 ***